NeoGeographyToolkit/StereoPipeline/docs/outputfiles.rst

     floating point images.
 (Channel 0 = horizontal disparity, Channel 1 =
     vertical disparity, and Channel 2 = good pixel mask.)

+\*-B.tif - disparity map blending the D.tif results from all tiles.
+Will be
+    produced unless using the ``asp_bm`` stereo algorithm without local epipolar alignment.

 \*-L-R-disp-diff.tif - the discrepancy between left-to-right and right-to-left
     disparities.
 See option ``--save-left-right-disparity-difference``
     in :numref:`stereodefault` for more details.